mongodb/specifications/source/read-write-concern/read-write-concern.md

 - 2022-01-19: Deprecate wTimeoutMS in favor of timeoutMS.

 - 2022-10-05: Remove spec front matter and reformat changelog.

+- 2024-08-23: Migrated from reStructuredText to Markdown.

+- 2024-10-30: Remove reference to getLastError

 [^1]: This is only possible in a sharded cluster.
 When a write is routed to multiple shards and more than one shard
     returns a writeConcernError, then mongos will construct a new writeConcernError with the "WriteConcernFailed" error